Evaloise/hello-world/README.md

 #My first repository on Github
 #My name is Evaloise
 #I'm an IT student at JKUAT
-#I'm alsO studying software engineering @ ALX
+#I'm also studying software engineering @ ALX